 You can’t require transparency if you aren’t willing to be transparent.
-You can’t expect others to hold one another accountable if you won’t also hold people accountable.
+Furthermore, you can’t expect others to hold one another accountable if you won’t also hold people accountable.

 Rather than commit to something you’re not willing to do, be honest with yourself and your team.